ucsb-cs16/w19/_lab/lab00.md

     return 0;
 }
 ```
-Go ahead and type this in to the **hello.cpp** file.
+Go ahead and type this in to the new file called **hello.cpp** (you will need to do `vim hello.cpp`).
 Alternatively, you can copy and paste it directly from this page.

 **Important note**: For students familiar with Python, remember that lines starting with the <b>`#`</b> character are not comments in C++.
 Rather, they are important `include` lines that allow your program to use the input and output functionality.
 Make sure to copy those lines in your program as well.
 Only <b>`//`</b> or <b>`/*`</b> create comments in C++.

 Next, you will need to replace the comment with code to print out the expected output.
 Comments in C++ are lines that start with <b>`//`</b> or text between <b>`/*`</b> and <b>`*/`</b>.
 The latter style of comment allows text to span multiple lines.